 Although some of the tax benefits of Trusts have been reduced in recent years, they are still a useful vehicle for protecting value for the family.

-It is usual to have between two and four Trustees overseeing a Trust.
 Commonly, Trustees are trusted family members or friends of the Settlor but they can also be professionals such as solicitors or accountants to ensure all decisions are made in the best interests of the Beneficiaries.

 Trustees are the legal owners of the Trust assets.
 Their role is to:

 If the Trustees change, the Trust will still continue.
 However, there always has to be at least one Trustee.
 If the Trust has no living Trustees the Beneficiaries may have to resort to the court to get a new Trustee appointed.

 But, if a sole Trustee dies without appointing a successor it will not be possible to manage the Trust fund until the executor of the Trustee obtains a grant of probate and is able to take over the Trusteeship.
 For this reason we always recommend that at least two Trustees are appointed at any given time.

 A Beneficiary is anyone who benefits from the assets held in the Trust.

 The beneficiaries are defined in the Trust deed and can be named individuals or classes of beneficiaries such as my children and grandchildren.
 The beneficiaries can include a spouse or a whole family.